Why College Grads Should be Careful About Getting a Job At a Startup

 Your Salary Will Be Rubbish

-Like we mentioned already, startups are barely staying afloat and one of the consequences of this is that there is not that much money to go around.
+Like we mentioned already, startups are barely staying afloat and one of the consequences of this is that there is not enough money to go around.
 In fact, more often than not, everyone working in a startup is working for stock options and they do not see a salary until the startup becomes stable, which often takes more than a year.

 Being given stock options and other alternative ways of compensation may seem attractive and you might think that this is a ticket to wealth once the startup succeeds, but this is much more complicated than you would think.
 Even if you happen to land a job at a startup that eventually makes it, due to complex ways stock options are handled within startups, you may end up with far less than you expected.